-- ½ cup unsalted butter, at room temperature
+- ½ cup unsalted butter, softened but still cool to the touch

-- ½ cup brown sugar
+- ⅓ cup brown sugar, packed

 - ½ cup granulated sugar

-- 1 egg
+- 1 large egg

-- 2 teaspoons pure vanilla extract
+- 1 teaspoon pure vanilla extract

-- 1 ⅔ cup all purpose flour
+- 1 ½ cups all purpose flour

-- ½ teaspoon baking powder
+- 1 teaspoon baking powder

 - ½ teaspoon baking soda